wisdark/AORT/README.md

 `A easy-to-use python tool to perform dns recon with multiple options`

+The purpouse of this tool is helping bug bounters and pentester during recognizement

 If you want to know more about the tool you can read my own [post](https://d3ext.github.io/sdomdiscover) in my blog

 ## Installation: